espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_ag/README.md

 - The example will respond to user command through the UART console.
 Please go to `console_uart.c` for the configuration details.
 - For the voice interface, ESP32 has provided PCM input/output signals which can be directed to GPIO pins.
 So, please go to `gpio_pcm_config.c` for the configuration details.
 - If you want to update the command table, please refer to `app_hf_msg_set.c`.
-- If you want to update the command parse rules, please refer to `app_hf_msg_prs.c`.
 - If you want to update the responses of the AG or want to update the log, please refer to `bt_app_hf.c`.
 - The task configuration part is in `bt_app_core.c`.